pydanny/django-tagging-ext/README.rst

 django-tagging-ext (Django Tagging EXT)
 =======================================

-`django-tagging`_ gives you tagging.
-Django Tagging EXT gives you enhanced displays of tags.
-It is `Django`_ neutral but when combined with `Pinax`_ gives you some extra view capabilities based off some of the Pinax core applications.
+`django-tagging`_ gives you tagging. django-tagging-ext gives you enhanced displays of tags.
+All rendered HTML is done via templates so you can customize the displays as needed.

 Future releases of Django Tagging EXT will include these features:

- * Tag synonyms (blog can be related to blogs)
  * More comprehensive tests
  * Tag dispatching so you can control tagging more tightly.
 For example, limiting tags to just one model.
  * Sphinx based docs folder
+ * Tag Auto-complete
+ * Integration with Pinax style tasks

 Dependencies
 ~~~~~~~~~~~~